scalikejdbc/scalikejdbc-cookbook/en/05_sql_template.md

       }
     }

-The query part can then written as follows;
+The query part can then be written as follows;

     val (m, t) = (Member.syntax("m"), Team.syntax("t"))
     val membersWithTeam: List[(Member, Team)] = sql"""